Should Your Business Accept Crypto in 2025? Here's What You Need to Know.

 Why accept crypto?

-Accepting crypto is no longer a niche marketing stunt — it can be strategic.
+Accepting crypto is no longer a niche marketing stunt; it can be strategic.
 Key business reasons include:

 Customer demand & market reach.
-Global crypto ownership and adoption continue to climb; more consumers expect crypto options for ecommerce and mobile payments.
+Global crypto ownership and adoption continue to climb; more consumers expect crypto options for e-commerce and mobile payments.

 Faster cross-border settlement.
 Stablecoins and tokenized cash can remove long ACH/card settlement cycles, improving cash flow for merchants with international customers.